 The panel will be assessing your professionalism, so the best bet is to dress smartly, just as you would for any other job interview.

 While it might be the last thing you feel like doing, eating a healthy breakfast on the morning of the MMIs will ensure you don’t become lightheaded or distracted by a grumbling stomach halfway through the interview process.

-The best thing you can do for yourself before walking through the door to your interview is to take three deep breaths.
+The best thing you can do for yourself before walking through the door to your interview is to take some deep breaths.
 Breathe in for three, hold for three and exhale for three.
-This will reduce your anxiety and feed oxygen to your brain to ensure you remember those answers.
+This may help calm your nerves, but also feeds oxygen to your brain to help you remember those answers.

 Keep an eye on our website for upcoming dates, times and locations for the RTO MMIs.